Breee/custom-exporter-cs/README.md

   }
 ]
 ```
+It contains a set of json objects, which define metrics for each service.
-We define a json array which contains different definitions:
+We define a service as follows:
 ```json
 {
     "service_name": "grafana",